openstack-archive/stx-docs/doc/source/installation_guide/latest/installation_libvirt_qemu.rst

 Hardware requirements
 ---------------------

-A workstation computer with:
+A workstation computer with the following:

--  Processor: x86_64 only supported architecture with BIOS enabled hardware virtualization extensions
+-  Processor: x86_64 only supported architecture with BIOS-enabled hardware virtualization extensions
--  Memory: At least 32GB RAM
+-  Memory: Minimum 32 GB RAM
--  Hard disk: 500GB HDD
+-  Hard disk: 500 GB HDD
 -  Network: One network adapter with active Internet connection

 ---------------------
 Software requirements
 ---------------------

-A workstation computer with:
+A workstation computer with the following:

--  Operating system: This process is known to work on Ubuntu 16.04 and is likely to work on other Linux OS's with some appropriate adjustments.
+-  Operating system: This process is known to work on Ubuntu 16.04 and is likely to work on other Linux distributions with some appropriate adjustments.
--  Proxy settings configured (if applies)
+-  If applicable, proxy settings
 -  Git
 -  KVM/VirtManager
 -  Libvirt library